harrkout/K8s_Docs/README.md

 ## Getting started

+#### Layers of Abstraction

+`Deployment -> ReplicaSet -> Pod -> Container`

-Creating a cluster with minikube on host machine
+Creating a cluster with minikube on host machine for experimentation on one-host machin setup.

 > Install minikube to set a local K8s cluster.
 Not OS-specific.